alhumaw/alhumaw.github.io/_posts/Nahamcon2024/2024-05-25-Taking-Up-Residence.md

 ![xor](/assets/flag_txt.png)

-Look like a python file that was stored in this MFT dump.
+Looks like a python file that was stored in this MFT dump.
 The Base64 data is a powershell command that opens a file to grab a key.
-Because the python script was executed and the script prints the key, the key also can be found in autopsy along with the encrypted flag
+Because the python script was executed and the script prints the key, the key also can be found in autopsy along with the encrypted flag.

 ![xor](/assets/key.png)

 ![xor](/assets/encoded_flag.png)

-We know the key and have the encrypted flag, just reverse the Fernet encryption to get the flag
+We know the key and have the encrypted flag, just reverse the Fernet encryption to get the flag.

 ```
 flag{a4096cd70d8859d38cf8e7487b4cd0fa}